Roarster/AdventOfCode2021/README.md

 achievable in sensible time I've just gone for calculating the distances and adding them.

 Part 2 - complete.
 Fairly straightforward variation of first part.

+### Day 8

+Part 1 - complete.
+This was very easy once I understood the question.

+Part 2 - incomplete.
+Done some work on this but haven't quite thought about the logic enough yet.